-With the goodness and crunch of pecan in every bite but half the work, these cookies are bound to be your new favorite sweet treat!Â
+It is tough to resist these well-made Pecan Pie Cookies with a perfectly flaky, buttery crust and a malty, sweet, and soothing pecan pie filling.
+With the goodness and crunch of pecans in every bite but half the work, these cookies are bound to be your new favorite sweet treat!

 Some of you may wonder how a cookie can replace a crumbly pie crust.
 But that’s the thing!
-The cookie base resembles the texture of shortbread so much that you may think you are eating mini pecan pies instead of cookies!Â
+The cookie base resembles shortbread so much that you may think you are eating mini pecan pies instead of cookies!

 Equipments Required